frisbo-efulfillment/frisbo-takeathome/README.md

 For this take-at-home project, you'll be creating a backend to serve as a proxy for the real Frisbo API and a minimal frontend to display data from your backend.
 The projects are already pre-configured so you don't spend alot of time configuring them and so that you can focus on the code itself.
 In the email you've received, you got some test credentials you can safely use to the Frisbo API.
-The proxy will only use those credentials so feel free to cache the token for those if you wish.
+The proxy you are creating will only use those credentials so feel free to cache the token for those if you wish.

 1. Create a minimal route in the backend with the following specifications: